How we score

 Like other audio sites, SoundGuys own and operate their own test setup that includes equipment from industry-leading companies.
 Unlike other audio sites, we’ve taken a gamble and grabbed a measurement apparatus that goes to greater lengths in approximating the human anatomy of the ear.

-By testing several metrics (many that we don’t post in reviews unless there’s something really wrong), we’re able to contextualize audio quality—even if we aren’t able to completely pin down how your individual ears will handle a certain product.
-We currently measure frequency response, distortion, crosstalk, isolation/attenuation, channel balance, and more.
-By measuring these things, we’re given a dataset that we can then use to compare one product with many others, and so on.
+By testing several metrics (some that we don’t post in reviews unless there’s something really wrong), we’re able to contextualize audio quality—even if we aren’t able to completely pin down how a product will sound to your ears.
+We currently measure frequency response, distortion, left-right tracking, inter-channel crosstalk, and isolation/noise attenuation.
+By measuring these things, we get a dataset that we can then use to compare all the products in our database.

 How we quantify connection quality

 Remember way back when where we measured how well each Bluetooth codec handled audio quality and performance?
 Well, we were able to take that data and ballpark some scores for it.
 We obviously reward having more codecs available, and the scores reflect that.
-However, not all headphones pick more than two (usually SBC and one to two others).
-We also give the score a boost if wireless headphones offer a wired alternative, and so on.
+However, not all headphones provide more than two (usually SBC and a couple of others).
+We also give the score a boost if wireless headphones offer a wired alternative.

 How we quantify mic quality

-Much like we do with sound quality, we measure the performance of the microphones in each product.
-From that data, we actually outsource this duty to you, the reader.
-In order to demonstrate what each microphone sounds like, we also upload a short clip of us talking into it as proof of our scoring.
+Much like we do with playback quality, we capture the performance of the microphones in each product.
+Using those recordings, we can outsource this duty to you, the reader.
+In order to demonstrate what each microphone sounds like, include short clips of us talking as captured by the product.
 Underneath our microphone samples, we have a poll that’s extremely-loosely based around the philosophy behind the ITU-R BS.1116-3 perception test.
-While it’s not directly comparable, we feel that a large network of people with differently-sounding headphones are a great source of opinions on microphone quality; especially when that’s what the people you talk to are going to be using, too.
+We feel that a large network of people using different playback systems are a great source of opinions on microphone quality; especially when that’s what the people you talk to are going to be using, too.

 How we score isolation and noise canceling